 |above $87,000 up to $109,000||above $174,000 up to $218,000||Not applicable||$207.90|

 |above $109,000 up to $136,000||above $218,000 up to $272,000||Not applicable||$297.00|

 |above $136,000 up to $163,000||above $272,000 up to $326,000||Not applicable||$386.10|

 |above $163,000 and less than $500,000||above $326,000 and less than $750,000||above $87,000 and less than $413,000||$475.20|

 Part D Premium Chart

 To determine your Medicare cost for Part D drug plans, review the table below.
-It shows the amount that you will pay for Part D in 2017.
+It shows the amount that you will pay for Part D in 2020.

-Your income usually decreases after you retire.
+For most people, income usually decreases after you retire.
 If you find yourself in a higher income bracket because your earlier tax returns showed higher income than you now have after retirement, be sure to read our blog post on how to appeal a higher premium.

-We can help you determine your potential costs right over the phone.
+We can help you determine your potential Medicare costs right over the phone.
 Call 1-888-228-6119 to speak to a licensed professional agent who can answer your questions.
 You can also send your inquiry using the form to the right.